Hayato Tsutsumi: Professional career

 Following the end of his suspension, Tsutsumi made his return to the ring in a bout against René Alvarado on 31 December 2024.
 In the opening rounds, Tsutsumi was able to impose himself on the fight by consistently landing clean shots to the head and body of his opponent.
 In the eighth round, Tsutsumi trapped Alvarado against the ropes and landed a flurry of unanswered punches to the head.
 Following this, the referee opted to call an end to the bout.
 On 11 May 2025, Tsutsumi faced Jaime Arboleda.
 In the opening two rounds, Tsutsumi was able to connect with a number of clean shots to the head and body of his Panamanian opponent.
 In the third round, Tsutsumi scored the first knockdown of the bout after landing a counter left hook to the head of Arboleda.
 After Arboleda recovered from the knockdown, Tsutsumi continued to pressure his opponent by connecting with a number of heavy punches.
 Following this, the referee decided to call an end to the bout midway through the third round.

 On 16 August 2025, Tsutsumi defeated Qais Ashfaq by third round stoppage in Riyadh, Saudi Arabia, on the undercard of the Moses Itauma vs. Dillian Whyte fight.

+Tsutsumi was scheduled to challenge British boxer Jazza Dickens (36–5, 15 KOs) for his WBA super-featherweight title on 27 December 2025, in Riyadh, Saudi Arabia as part of The Ring V: Night of the Samurai card.
+However, the fight was cancelled after Tsutsumi suffered an orbital floor fracture while in training camp.